Campus-Consult/MemberManager/README.md

 The projects architecture is based on the clean architecture solution template by Jason Tayler (https://jasontaylor.dev/clean-architecture-getting-started/)

+The angular code is formatted using prettier, to apply this format use `npm run format:fix` in the frontend directory (src/WebUI/ClientApp)

 ## Configuration
 This has to be added to the secret settings:
 ```